-If a prostitute isn’t being forced to sell herself then it’s easy to assume she chose to sell herself.
-Indeed, individualistic societies assume that people have the freedom of choice in life.
+If a prostitute isn’t being forced to sell herself, then it’s easy to assume she chose to sell herself.
+Indeed, individualistic societies assume that people have the freedom of choice in life (neoliberalism, the dominant economic ideology, masks its exploitative agenda by using the notion of ‘freedom’).
 Thus, when someone makes a mistake, the individual is blamed for causing his or her mishap.
 In Sociological terms, one’s own assertion of power is referred to as agency.
 Most sociologists argue that one’s agency is influenced by numerous societal factors/expectations.
 A prostitute choosing to sell herself is not solely her choice, but rather the outcome of her social circumstances.

 Yet it is not surprising how people assume that ‘high-class’ prostitutes make the choice to sell themselves.
 This mentality judges everything on the surface, but it fails at discovering the experiences that preceded it.
 My ex, for instance, felt I had total agency (power) over my decisions.
-He didn’t realize I was severely addicted to selling myself.
-Did I have control over this lure to the sex industry?
-No. Did I choose to have a low self-esteem that lead me to believe I needed material items to be socially acceptable?
-No. Once the veil is stained.. the stain will remain forever.
+He didn’t realize I was severely addicted to selling myself, nor that my unique lifestyle had shaped me irreversibly.
+I didn’t realize it myself back then, as I thought the sex industry left me unscathed.
+Once the veil is stained.. the stain will remain forever.

 At large, society ignores the factors that places stigmatized people in ‘dysfunctional,’ helpless positions.
 Did they choose to be neglected?
 Did they choose to be sexually or physically abused, or to have alcoholic parents?
 This mentality ignores the inequalities that exist in this ‘functional’ structure of society.
 How can we expect people with different experiences to all act, think and feel the same?
 It’s unrealistic.